 Cuspids, also known as canines, are the closest link between the human mouth and that of a carnivorous predator, like a tiger or wolf.
+However, canine teeth in humans are not to be confused with those in man’s best friend.
 Mirroring the pointed teeth we associate with predatory animals and vampires, these are sharp, pointed teeth on either side of our incisors that are used to do exactly what they look like they are meant to do–tear into food and rip it apart.
 These pointed teeth usually come in permanently around the ten year mark, with the bottom cuspids arriving just before the upper cuspids.
 One feature of cuspids and canine teeth is the fact that they are our longest teeth, with a pointed end, and surprisingly, only one implanted root.
 Canines rip food, but their position on either side of the mouth help guide the mouth and other teeth into the best biting position.

 Molars are our main masticators–that is, molars are the teeth we most commonly associate with chewing.
 While many may only recognize three types of teeth rather than five, the discrepancy comes in distinguishing between different types of molars.

 Molars are simply large teeth with a flatter surface that are used to chew food into small, easily consumable pieces.
 Let’s look at the different types of molars below.